gavz/lucasg.github.io/_posts/2018-04-29-Dependencies-command-line.md

 -  `-modules` dump FILE resolved modules
 -  `-chain`  dump FILE whole dependency chain

-the `-dependencies` and `-modules` commands need to resolve the input binary file's dependencies, so it make take a while to return.
+the `-chain` and `-modules` commands need to resolve the input binary file's dependencies, so it make take a while to return.

 Every command switches support JSON output formatting if you need to return results in a computer-consumable way and automate reporting.
-However there is two notables exceptions : `-dependencies` and `-modules`, the reason being that I need to figure out how to deal with circular references in Json output.
+However there is two notables exceptions : `-chain` and `-modules`, the reason being that I need to figure out how to deal with circular references in Json output.

 Below this post are examples of commands availables :